Daily Mail's 'Legsit' headline slammed for sexism

 But for the Mail, these weighty matters were of far less concern than how the two leaders looked.
 "Never mind Brexit, who won Legs-it!" shouted the headline on the British tabloid's print edition.

-A later edition of the day's paper appeared to acknowledge the controversy, with a front-page tease alerted to note columnist Sarah Vine's "lighthearted verdict on the big showdown" on an inside page.
+A later edition of the day's paper appeared to acknowledge the controversy, with a front-page tease altered to note columnist Sarah Vine's "lighthearted verdict on the big showdown" on an inside page.

+Not that the critics would find much to cheer in Vine's article, which dwells heavily on the women's physical attributes.
+"What stands out here are the legs -- and the vast expanse on show," Vine wrote.
+"There is no doubt that both women consider their pins to be the finest weapon in their physical arsenal.
+Consequently, both have been unsheathed."

 'Moronic'

-The headline drew fury from politicians and commentators, angry that the paper was -- not for the first time -- objectifying women to boost sales.
+The Mail's presentation drew fury from politicians and commentators, angry that the paper was -- not for the first time -- objectifying women to boost sales.

 "It's 2017.
 Two women's decisions will determine if United Kingdom continues to exist," tweeted Yvette Cooper, a prominent MP in the opposition Labour Party.
 "And front page news is their lower limbs.
 Obviously."